kubedb/docs/docs/guides/percona-xtradb/tls/configure/index.md

 **Wait for the database to be ready :**

-Now, wait for `PerconaXtraDB` going on `Running` state and also wait for `StatefulSet` and its pods to be created and going to `Running` state,
+Now, wait for `PerconaXtraDB` going on `Running` state and also wait for `PetSet` and its pods to be created and going to `Running` state,

 ```bash
 $ kubectl get perconaxtradb -n demo sample-pxc